suzannepk/mpi_parallel/README.md

 - Understanding how to split up the dot product across multiple workers (before introducing MPI)
 - Writing a basic serial version of the dot product
 - Writing a parallel version using `MPI_Scatter` and `MPI_Reduce`
-- Scaling up to large arrays that benefit from distributed execution

 # Parallelizing the Dot Product: The Math of Chunking